 Of course, anything that can elevate your brand can also decrease your reputation if used incorrectly.
 Nothing turns off customers more than an inbox flooded with spammy messages.
 Treat your marketing emails with the same care you’d put into a blog post, handwritten notes or any other part of your content marketing strategy.

 Email marketing has almost completely replaced direct mail as the go-to way to send out advertisements and product announcements.
 If you’re holding an end-of-season sale, a marketing email is the best way to notify your customers.
 Email lists can also be used to announce new product lines or remind customers of your store’s continually low prices.

 Reach the Users Who Matter

 Email subscriptions are entirely opt-in.
-This means that anyone on your mailing list is interested in your company and is likely planning to make a purchase in the future.
+This means anyone on your mailing list is interested in your company and is likely planning to make a purchase in the future.

 Your subscribers represent your most dedicated and engaged clients.
-Use your email list to reward them for their loyalty with discounts, first looks, and industry information that they can’t get anywhere else.
+Use your email list to reward them for their loyalty with discounts, first looks, and industry information they can’t get anywhere else.

 Choosing an Email Platform

 Marketing emails are typically sent through a mailing platform.
 These programs let you design messages, manage subscribers, and automate some of the most time-consuming aspects of email marketing.